threebrooks/UniversalController/README.md

 * **The keys are tiny, i have a hard time hitting the right one:** The C64 and Amiga keyboards support two-finger pinch and zoom
 * **How do i use the modifier keys?
 (Shift, Commodore Key etc):** They are "tap to activate".
 So, tap Shift, then tap Run/Stop for example to do the C64 "Shift Run/Stop" combination
 * **The "Digital Joystick" doesn't work:** That screen emits numpad keycodes for the directions.
 In VICE you have to switch the joystick port to "numpad" to make it work
+* **How do I add Intellivision overlays?** Connect your phone/tablet to a computer, and create a directory called "INTV".
+Place the overlay pictures into that directory.
+Next time on app start, when you push the arrows on the controller, you can switch between the overlays.

 ## Contributing